IliaShkola/honey-ifc/README.md

 This allows you to right-click **inside any folder** and open it directly in HoneyIFC — no need to move or copy `.ifc` files elsewhere.

 ---
+## Use Ready-Made Scripts

+If you don't want to edit the registry manually, you can use the pre-made scripts included in the release.

+### Files Required

+Make sure the following **three files are placed together in the same folder**:
+- `HoneyIFC.exe`
+- `install_context.bat`
+- `remove_context.bat`

+The folder where these files are located will be written to the Windows Registry — so HoneyIFC can later be launched from the right-click menu in that exact path.

+The `install_context.bat` script will **automatically detect the folder it is located in** and correctly set the path to `HoneyIFC.exe` when registering the menu entry.

+---

+### To install the context menu entry:

+1. Ensure `HoneyIFC.exe`, `install_context.bat`, and `remove_context.bat` are in the same folder
+   (e.g., `C:\Tools\HoneyIFC\`)

+2. **Double-click `install_context.bat`**

+   - This script will automatically:
+     - detect its location
+     - find `HoneyIFC.exe` in the same folder
+     - write the correct path to the Windows context menu

+---

 ## Manual Setup (No Scripts Required)